Welcome to the Fantasy Football Cafe!

-Going on 24 years old this September, I have been playing fantasy sports for a little over ten years.
+I have been playing fantasy sports for a little over ten years.
+I started on Yahoo Sports.
 Hopping into my dad’s work leagues when they needed fill-in players, or keeping it fun with the family leagues, fantasy sports has been a hobby for some time.
 Drafting guys like Shaun Alexander, Brian Westbrook, and even Larry Johnson for those few seasons of dominance, those were my childhood fantasy heroes.
-Getting home after soccer to do a quick mock draft before dinner was my thing, needless to say I loved the fantasy sports world.
+Getting home after soccer to do a quick mock draft before dinner was my thing, needless to say, I loved the fantasy sports world.

-As you start your journey into DFS, you’ll inevitably find your resources that help you the most.
-DFC offers everything you need including what I consider to the top FanDuel NFL lineup optimizer.
+As you start your journey into DFS, you’ll inevitably find the resources that help you the most.
+Daily Fantasy Cafe offers everything you need including what I consider the top FanDuel NFL lineup optimizer.
 No other lineup generator allows the type of customization and features.
 This tool helps a novice play like a shark.